 The most exciting part of the fútbol, for me, is the chanting.
 All of the fans know the same, intricate cheers and they all sing them together the entire game.
 It's beautiful.
 The cheers can get rather racist and sexist as they yell things at the other team or the other team's fans, but if you just ignore that small percentage of the cheers (89%), you will find that the rest of the cheers are really uplifting and the fans even cheer themselves on.
 With spirit like that, who needs cheerleaders?

 As you can see, people actually do care about soccer in some countries.
 And here in Chile, they have been gearing up for the world cup for weeks.
 It has been all anyone talks about.
 The first game for Chile was yesterday at 7:30 in the morning.
 I have a class at 8:30 in the morning, so I figured I would just have to miss it.
 Ooohoho no. Evidently, fútbol comes first.
 It's like going to a catholic school on holy days.
 You may not be catholic, but you sure like those saints when the half days come around.
 Yeah, here everyone, even those that don't care about fútbol, fought to get the class either cancelled or moved back.
 And it worked.
 But it wasn't only that class.
 The library was closed, and all of the other classes that morning were moved back.
-Even the elementary schools and high schools were closed until around 10am.'Esteemed patrons: We inform you that Wednesday, June 16th, the library will open it's doors at 10am.'
+Even the elementary schools and high schools were closed until around 10am.

 I awoke at 7:40 to the sounds of the fútbol game on the television in the next room.
 I quickly ran in and settled in to watch the game.
 We blew up balloons and drank coffee while we watched.
 I'll save the blow by blow for another post...meanwhile...look it up: Chile vs. Honduras and we won 1-0.
 Woot Woot!!
 This was the first time that Chile had won a game in a mundial for about 70 years!
 Even though we were dead tired, my friend, Max, and I decided to go to Plaza Italia where all of the celebrating goes down.